benmangold/voice-memos-mvp/README.md

+# Voice Memos
+## by Ben Mangold

+This application allows the user to add voicememos to a database, and then access those memos as they are rendered dynamically in the application.

+# Running Dev Enviornment

+## $ npm run server-dev
+## $ npm run react-dev

 # MVP Solo Project

 You have ~24 hours to produce something compelling using the skills you've honed over the past five weeks.